Last Updated on

 For the heritage-hunter, there’s no shortage of stately homes and castles in North West England.
 The downside is the weather: it can be damn wet.
 But it wouldn’t look the way it does without the rain, so get used to it.
 Ten places to consider:

 West coast trains run between Glasgow and London Euston, also connecting up with Birmingham and Bristol.
 There are excellent international airports at Manchester and Liverpool John Lennon.
+A new airport opened at Carlisle in 2019, with services between Belfast, Dublin and Southend.
 The M6 links the region from the midlands to just north of Carlisle.
 However, apart from one stunning stretch in Cumbria between Kendal and Penrith, the M6 is pretty boring: be warned, it is often gridlocked at peak times from Stafford to just north of Manchester – and it appears to encourage some spectacularly awful drivers around the latter.
 Maybe that’s just my imagination.
 For a whistle-stop tour of the Lakes, follow the A591 through Windermere to Keswick.
 If you have a strong heart and clutch, take the unclassified road past Skelwith Bridge heading south on the A593 up Wrynose Pass and onto Hardnott Pass and the Roman Fort.
 Experience the A686 from Penrith to Alston – possibly in the company of motorcycle enthusiasts.
 Explore the Ribble Valley along the A59 through Clitheroe.
 Follow the A683 from Lancaster to Kirkby Stephen…or brave the unclassified roads across the Forest of Bowland.